 - SAAP (Sand and Ash Protection) is recommended since Iceland is windy and the volcanic ash/rocks can damage the campervan.

-- GP (Gravel protection) is recommended if you plan on driving on F-roads and are deviating outside of the Ring Road.
+- GP (Gravel protection) is recommended if you plan on driving on F-roads or deviating outside of the Ring Road.

 - TP (Theft Protection) is silly to get and most people do not recommend it since theft rarely happens in this low-crime country.

 Some Iceland rental companies, like the one I used, offer an all-or-nothing insurance package (i.e., CDW-only or everything together).
-My “premium” package cost $277.
+My “premium” package cost $277 USD.

 I would have preferred a la carte insurance, but the upside of paying for the “premium” package is that they barely inspected the campervan when I returned it.
 I didn’t have to worry about post-return charges that others have complained about.